 The Shining

-A family heads to an isolated hotel for the winter where a sinister presence influences the father into violence, while his psychic son sees horrific forebodings from both past and future.
+A family heads to an isolated hotel for the winter, where a sinister presence influences the father into violence.
+At the same time, his psychic son sees horrifying forebodings from both the past and the future.

 Redrum.